Gibbo3771/be-classy/README.md

 Be Classy comes with Typescript support out of the box and hopefully the typings are tight enough.

-Here is a Typescript version:
+Here is a Typescript example:

 ```Javascript